USF-CS315-F23/USF-CS315-F23.github.io/assignments/lab05.md

 # Processor Design Part 1

+## Circuits due Mon Nov 6th by 11:59pm in your Lab05 GitHub Repo

 ## Requirements
 For this lab you should implement all the components and the top-level partial processor circuit described in the [Processor Guide Part 1](/guides/processor-part-1.html) with the following exceptions: the Extender and Data Memory for this lab.
 In summary you need to implement: